 Tosier: the chocolate maker

-Thomas Tosier was the personal chocolate maker of George I (and George II) between 1714 and 1727.
+Thomas Tosier was the personal chocolate maker of George I (and George II) from 1717.
 This was a prestigious position among the royal staff, but it was not a new position: previous monarchs from Charles II had their own chocolate maker.

 Chocolate houses were almost akin to exclusive clubs, to frequent one was a sign of prestige.
-What this means regarding Tosier, is that he was already working in a highly-prized establishment and would already have been reasonably well-known; and his employment at the royal court only elevated this further.
-Indeed, his celebrity wife Grace (who we will learn more about later) continued to run their Greenwich chocolate shop during Tosier’s employment at court, and used her husband’s status as the royal chocolate maker to help brand and promote the business further.
+So Tosier was already reasonably well-known, working in a highly-prized establishment and his employment at the royal court only elevated his status further.
+Indeed, his celebrity wife Grace (about whom we will learn more later) continued to run their Greenwich chocolate shop during Tosier’s employment at court, and used her husband’s status as the royal chocolate maker to help brand and promote their business further.

 But what did being the royal chocolate maker involve?
 Well, for a start, it didn’t mean being part of the kitchen staff.
-This was such a respected position that to be a royal chocolate maker, was part of the ceremonial or personal staff of the monarch.
+Instead the royal chocolate maker was highly respected as part of the ceremonial or personal staff of the monarch.
 In fact, among the royal servants, the chocolate chef was somewhat of a ‘VIP’ because not only were they in charge of handling expensive and exotic ingredients, they were one of the few servants to have permission to enter the king’s bedchamber.
 This was an immense privilege as it was entry into one of the most exclusive and private parts of the court.

 One of the chocolate maker’s key duties was to serve the king his chocolate; and Tosier was responsible for making and taking a cup of chocolate to George I in his bed chamber every morning.
 We also know that the chocolate maker had his own bedroom - a luxury and an honour for a servant at court.